Start

 The Mismatch Details

 The display in the lower half of the window shows the details of the mismatch selected in the object browser.
 The items at the left correspond with the first folder of the sync check, the part at the right corresponds with the second folder.
-Equal signs in green between entries of the two columns show items which match, “not equal” signs between entries, marked in red, indicate a mismatch.
-At the top you’ll see the icons of the two mismatching objects, their name, and the general type of the objects, e.g. File or Folder.
+Check marks in green between entries of the two columns show items which match, crosses with a red background indicate a mismatch.
+If these markers are missing, this will indicate that the items have not been part of the comparison because the degree of match did not require this.

 Time Specifications

-The time specifications for last status change, last modification and creation of a file system object are shown in the format you have specified for the language and region setting of the operating system.
-The common formats don’t consider fractions of a second.
-As mentioned in the chapter Comparing two Folders or Disks, some file systems store time specifications with a resolution of nanoseconds, however.
-If the sync check was executed with the option to respect time deviations of less that one second, the report window may indicate a respective time mismatch, but you may not see it directly.
+The aforementioned time specifications are presented in the format you have chosen via language and locale settings for your user account.
+The usual formats won’t include fractions of a second.
+However, as mentioned in Comparing two Folders or Volumes, some file systems handle time specifications with higher accuracy.
+If the sync check recognized time differences smaller than one second, the report window may indicate a time mismatch although you cannot see it directly.

 To solve this problem, make sure the report window is active and in front, then hold the cursor over a time value.
-Sync Checker will then show the time specification as a help tag (“tool tip”), using the technical ISO 8601 standard.
-This standard is predefined to present the time with at least millisecond resolution.
+Sync Checker will then show the time specification via a help tag (“tool tip”) as universal world time (UTC time zone) in millisecond resolution.

-After clicking the info icon next to the entry File Flags, Sync Checker will open an additional sheet, showing detail information about a set of attributes set at the Unix level.
-Check marks at the left correspond with the object of the the first folder, the switches at the right with the object from the second folder.
+After clicking the info icon next to the entry Flags, Sync Checker will open an additional sheet, showing detail information about a set of attributes set at the Unix level.
+The first column in the overview corresponds with the object of the the first folder, the second column with the object from the second folder.

-The following attributes have additional restrictions: They can only be set by the special Unix administrator “root” (the super-user) and they may only be unset by root when the system is additionally in single-user mode (depending on implementation).
+The following attributes have additional restrictions: They can only be set by the special Unix administrator “root” (the super-user) and they may only be unset by root when the system is additionally in single-user mode.
+Whether the latter rule is actually respected may depend on the implementation.

 Press the button Close to return to the report window.

-After clicking the info icon next to the lines POSIX Permissions and Access Control List, Sync Checker will open an additional sheet, showing detail information about the complete set of permission settings active for the two mismatching objects.
-The table at the top summarizes the permission settings for the object in the first folder, the table at the bottom the settings for the object coming from the second folder.
+After clicking the info icon next to the lines POSIX Rights and Access Control List, Sync Checker will open an additional sheet, showing detail information about the complete set of permission settings active for the two mismatching objects.
+The table at the left summarizes the permission settings for the object in the first folder, the table at the right the settings for the object coming from the second folder.

 Permission Settings